trustpilot/ilenia/README.md

 <LocaleDate date={new Date()} />; // renders something like 21/9/2018 depending on the locale
 ```

-It is also possible to specify formating options
+It is also possible to specify formatting options:

 ```javascript
 import { LocaleDate } from "ilenia";